doubleirish/OSCON_2015/README.md

     Learn how to build workflows that can help automate each part of your project's release lifecycle (build, test, review, merge, deployment, reporting, etc).
 We'll take a look at common language-based build tools, and learn how to set up Jenkins and/or Travis for build work and continuous integration (CI).
 Then, we'll compare various cloud deployment targets and learn about continuous delivery (CD).

-    > Conor – shows how to use openshift (paas) for deploying services. although probably not suitable for IPC, it did show how one could integrate their github repo with a jenkins container runnin on a free openshift account (3 containers are free) to get a status on their github repo to show the code quality of the github repo
+    > Conor – shows how to use openshift (paas) for deploying services.
+Shows how one could integrate their github repo with a jenkins container runnin on a free openshift account (3 containers are free) to get a status on their github repo to show the code quality of the github repo

 *   00:39:12 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)